Faro Mine Complex - Heavy Equipment Operators, Mechanics, and More - Fly In & Fly Out

-Parsons is hiring for multiple skilled and entry-level positions at the Faro Mine Complex in Yukon, one of Canada’s most significant environmental remediation projects.
-All roles are remote, fly-in/fly-out (FIFO) from hubs across Western Canada and include full camp accommodations.
+Parsons is hiring for multiple positions at the Faro Mine Complex in Yukon, one of Canada’s most significant environmental remediation projects.
+All roles are remote, fly-in/fly-out (FIFO) basis and include full camp / housing accommodations and living out allowances for food and meals.
 Rotational schedules are typically 2 weeks on and 2 weeks off, with 12-hour shifts.
-These fixed-term contract roles offer the potential to transition into permanent, full-time employment in a challenging and rewarding northern work environment.

 Open positions include: